bhumi890/Aura-AI/README.md

 # Aura-AI — 3-Tier Emotional Wellness & Voice Companion

 Aura AI is a production-grade, multi-agent AI therapeutic companion built with a modern 3-tier architecture.
-It combines real-time voice and text chat, multi-agent cognitive orchestration (using LangGraph and Google Gemini), and dynamic mood tracking and analytics.
+It combines real-time voice and text chat, multi-agent cognitive orchestration (using LangGraph and Groq API), and dynamic mood tracking and analytics.

 ---